Skip to main content

 Skip it if: You need the absolute best math performance and nothing else.
 The Models That Disappointed Me are as follows:

 Gemini 1.5 Pro: Google's marketing suggests it's great at math.
 In my tests, it scored 76% on advanced problems and 89% on college-level.
 That's... fine?
-But it's not competitive with Claude or GPT-4, let alone the o1 models.
+But it's not competitive with Claude or GPT-4, let alone the newer models.
 It also has this annoying habit of being overconfident in wrong answers.

 Llama 3 (405B): Meta's open-source flagship is impressive for general tasks, but mathematical reasoning isn't its strength.
 68% on advanced math, and it struggles particularly with multi-step problems.
 It's free, and you can run it locally, which matters to some people, but the accuracy gap is real.